COVID-19 and keeping you safe

 Outlined below is what you can expect when planning to visit any of our campuses in person (for any appointments including family medicine, rehabilitation services, urgency services or any other service).

 If you are experiencing any COVID symptoms or become ill before your appointment, please call 320.679.1313 for further guidance.

 Virtual visits are available.
 Please inquire with the registration staff about availability.

 Remember, if you are experiencing a medical emergency, dial 911.

-Welia Health staff will wear proper protective equipment (PPE) while in patient care areas.
-In some cases, full PPE may be appropriate and include some combination of masks, face shields, goggles, gloves, scrubs, gown, and PAPR (Powered Air Purifying Respirator) hood, all worn to protect staff and patients.
+*Full PPE includes some combination of masks, face shields, goggles, gloves, scrubs, gown, and PAPR (Powered Air Purifying Respirator) hood, all worn to protect staff and patients.

 Check-in and registration

 Our registration staff will remain behind clear acrylic barriers at check-in.
 Please respect the space between you and them.

 As of August 10, 2022, Welia Health allows visitors to the hospital and outpatient service areas (rehab, clinic, imaging, chemotherapy, infusion, etc.).
 There are some exceptions to visitors, including: